AbodeSodiq/Drug-Use-Analysis/README.md

 `````
 ![Combined_data](https://github.com/AbodeSodiq/Drug-Use-Analysis/blob/main/Tables/06.png)
 ### New Table created
-The two important column needed for the analysis is the prescribed drugs and the MonthYear column
+The two important columns needed for the analysis are the prescribed drugs and the MonthYear column
 ````
 combined_dispensed_drug <- combined_data[, c("prescribed_drugs", "MonthYear")]
 ````
 ![Combined_data](https://github.com/AbodeSodiq/Drug-Use-Analysis/blob/main/Tables/07.png)
-### CHeck unique values
+### Check unique values
+Unique values in the dispensed drugs list were observed to identify errors or inconsistencies.
 ````
 unique(combined_dispensed_drugs)
 ````
-**2161** unique values in the combined dispensed drug
+**2161** Unique values in the combined dispensed drug were identified.
+It was observed that some drugs a represented with different names, presence of extra space, unnecessary figures etc

 ### Convert all text to a drug name.
-This is an important step in the data cleaning process to correct misspellings, remove extra space, and give the same drugs the same name to ensure consistency as "ACT", "Arthemeter", and "Antimalaria" drugs should all be represented with one unique name.
-All drugs cleaned to ensure consistency
+This is an important step in the data cleaning process to correct misspellings, remove extra space, and give the same drugs the same name to ensure consistency.
+For example, "ACT", "Arthemeter", and "Antimalaria" drugs should all be represented with one unique name.
 ````
 combined_dispensed_drug$prescribed_drugs <- ifelse(grepl("PARA|PCM", combined_dispensed_drug$prescribed_drugs),
 +"PCM",
 +combined_dispensed_drug$prescribed_drugs)
 ````
+Drugs cleaned to ensure consistency

 #### Removed any word that contains TAB, CAP, 5,3,2
 ````
 combined_dispensed_drug$prescribed_drugs <- gsub("\\b\\w*(TAB|CAP|5|2)\\w*\\b", "", combined_dispensed_drug$prescribed_drugs)